jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (1) A shareholding farmer who wants to cease or reduce the supply of milk as a shareholding farmer to new co-op may give a notice of withdrawal.
 (2) The right of a shareholding farmer to cease or reduce the supply of milk as a shareholding farmer is subject to the terms governing the relationship between new co-op and the shareholding farmer.

-### 98 Surrender value of co-operative shares and peak notes for withdrawal notified in application period
+### 98 Surrender value of co-operative shares for withdrawal notified in application period
 (1) If a shareholding farmer gives a notice of withdrawal to new co-op in an application period, the shareholding farmer must receive—
   (a) a surrender value for the relevant co-operative shares which is either—
     (i) the June price immediately following the application period in which the notice of withdrawal is given if the shareholding farmer elects to receive that price, multiplied by the number of shares; or
-    (ii) the default price if that election is not made, multiplied by the number of shares; and (b) a surrender value for the relevant peak notes which is the peak note price multiplied by the number of peak notes.
+    (ii) the default price if that election is not made, multiplied by the number of shares; and (b)
 (2) An election under subsection (1)(a)(i) must be made with the notice of withdrawal.

-### 99 Surrender value of co-operative shares and peak notes for withdrawal notified outside application period
+### 99 Surrender value of co-operative shares for withdrawal notified outside application period
-If new co-op accepts a notice of withdrawal from a shareholding farmer outside an application period, new co-op must pay the shareholding farmer—
-  (a) a surrender value for the relevant co-operative shares which is the June price immediately following the date that the notice of withdrawal is given multiplied by the number of shares; and
+If new co-op accepts a notice of withdrawal from a shareholding farmer outside an application period, new co-op must pay the shareholding farmer a surrender value for the relevant co-operative shares that is the June price immediately following the date that the notice of withdrawal is given multiplied by the number of shares.
-  (b) a surrender value for the relevant peak notes which is the peak note price multiplied by the number of peak notes.

-### 100 Effect of change in co-operative share standard or peak note standard before withdrawal
+### 100 Effect of change in co-operative share standard before withdrawal
-(1) This section applies if the co-operative share standard or the peak note standard published by new co-op at the beginning of an application period in a season in which a shareholding farmer gives a notice of withdrawal is different from the co-operative share standard or peak note standard published by new co-op at the beginning of the preceding application period.
+(1) This section applies if the co-operative share standard published by new co-op at the beginning of an application period in a season in which a shareholding farmer gives a notice of withdrawal is different from the co-operative share standard published by new co-op at the beginning of the preceding application period.
-(2) If this section applies, the amount that a shareholding farmer must receive under section 98(1) or section 99, as the case may be, must be calculated after applying all changes to the co-operative share standard and to the peak note standard as if the shareholding farmer had not given the notice of withdrawal.
+(2) If this section applies, the amount that a shareholding farmer must receive under section 98(1) or section 99, as the case may be, must be calculated after applying all changes to the co-operative share standard as if the shareholding farmer had not given the notice of withdrawal.

 ### 101 Payment on withdrawal
-(1) New co-op must ensure that a shareholding farmer who ceases or reduces supply as a shareholding farmer under section 97 receives the surrender value of the relevant co-operative shares and the surrender value of the relevant peak notes within 30 working days after the end of the season in which the notice of withdrawal is given.
+(1) New co-op must ensure that a shareholding farmer who ceases or reduces supply as a shareholding farmer under section 97 receives the surrender value of the relevant co-operative shares notes within 30 working days after the end of the season in which the notice of withdrawal is given.
 (2) New co-op must pay or satisfy the surrender amount payable to a withdrawing shareholding farmer by— (a) payment in cash; or
   (b) issuing capital notes; or